stefanatanasovmk/cyclehelsinki/README.md

 \*The software versions mentioned above are the one that I'm using on my local machine and on the cloud where the website is deployed.

-## Run the project locally
+## Run the entire project locally

 ### 1. Clone the directory on your local machine.

 > git clone https://github.com/stefanatanasovmk/cyclehelsinki.git

-### 2. Install the dependencies

-- In the root directory:

-> npm install --include=dev

-- cd into ~/client directory

-> npm install --include=dev

-### 3. in ~/src/insert-data in files **"insert2021-05.ts"**, **"insert2021-06.ts"**, **"insert2021-07.ts"**, you will need to specify the path where your journeys CSV files are stored.
+### 2. in ~/src/insert-data in files **"insert2021-05.ts"**, **"insert2021-06.ts"**, **"insert2021-07.ts"**, you will need to specify the path where your journeys CSV files are stored.
 In **"insertStations.ts"** you will need to specify the path where your stations CSV file is stored.

-### 4. Compile the code

-> npm run build

-### 5. Insert data

-- Run this command from the root directory:

-> ./insertData.sh
+**PLEASE MAKE SURE THAT THE PATHS TO YOUR LOCAL CSV FILES ARE CORRECT**

-### 6. Test the backend
+### 3. Change the proxy for the frontend

-- in the root directory

-> npm run test
+- In ~/client package.json file, change proxy to "http://localhost:4000/"

-### 7. Start the backend
+### 4. Build the app

-- in the root directory
+- in the root directory execute buildApp script

-> npm start

-### 8. Start the frontend

-- in ~/client/package.json change "proxy" to "http://localhost:YOUR-PORT-NUMBER"
-- cd into the ~/client directory:

-> npm start
+> ./buildApp.sh

-**NOTE: Frontend is usually running on port 3000, so the port that you specify in .env file, needs to be different.**
+**The frontend should start running on port 3000, and the backend on port 4000 on your local machine**

 ## Run only the frontend locally